38/plumber-tutorial/README.md

 });
 ```

-Line 1 and 2 loads the IO module with `insmod`, which is used as the input and output of the entire application.
+Line 1 and 2 loads the IO module with `insmod`. `tcp_pipe` module actually handles the network traffic and `mem_pipe` module is the default communication method between different servlets in the same application.

-Line 4 imports the library to start a service and the last few lines defines a pipe binding graph and run the application.
+Line 4 imports a PSS library to start a service and the last few lines defines a pipe binding graph and run the application.

 ## Run the application